Quills245/staying-dropdown-menu/README.md

 ![A Dropdown Menu open on the bar](assets/dropdown-menu.png)

 ## Features
-- **This fork's defining (and only) feature:** The dropdown menu stays open after you click on an option, useful for options that you might want to click on repeatedly.
+- **This fork's defining (and only) feature:** The dropdown menu stays open after you click on an option (of the custom action/command type), useful for options that you might want to click on repeatedly.

 - **One bar button → a menu of anything.** Build a dropdown of mixed item types:
   - **Custom Action** — run any shell command.